In-Home Services (ARMHS)

 To be eligible, individuals must be age 18 or older, diagnosed with a severe mental illness, struggle with daily functioning, and have insurance coverage of Medical Assistance or other plan with ARMHS services coverage.
-This recovery-based service of Equal Footing is available throughout Minneapolis and St. Paul.
+This recovery-based service of Equal Footing is available throughout Ramsey and Hennepin county.

 Training and Recruiting Therapists of Color

 “Communities of color and low income communities face elevated levels of mental and substance use disorders, and experience higher rates of suicide, poverty, domestic violence, childhood and historical trauma, as well as involvement in the foster care and criminal justice systems.
 Historically, these diverse populations tend to have less access to care, lower or disrupted service use, and poorer behavioral health outcomes.
 These disparities may be related to factors such as a lack of access to health care, the need for a diverse health care workforce, a lack of information, and the need for culturally and linguistically competent care and programs. “https://www.nimh.nih.gov/about/organization/gmh/minority-health-and-mental-health-disparities-program.shtml